 Yes, isn’t it weird that people give you images of yourself?
 But I have some awesome fan art, including a Barbie doll of me, an embroidery of my album cover, and a pen and ink rendition of me and my many interests.
 They are displayed proudly in my home.

 In Portland, I was given a lot of weed, which I saved in a tin and forgot in my apartment when I moved.

 How often do you wash your hair?

 I like to wait at LEAST three days between washes.
 If I can stretch to four, even better.
-My hair is long, so every time I wash it it gets tangled and dry and is basically a hot mess.
+My hair is long, when wash it, it’s a hot mess.
 If you ever see me wearing a hat, you know it’s day four!
 Sorry.

 If you were an animal, what would you be?

 I mean, I love the idea of a three toed sloth, but that’s not really my lifestyle.
 I’m more like a squirrel, out there hustlin’, always starting projects and forgetting about them, and of course, looking adorable.